jpritikin/coach/content/docs/services/one-on-one.md

 ## Fees

-My rate is $20 per hour for the first hour.
-Thereafter, my rate is $100 per hour.
+My rate is $100 per hour.
 Reserve time in 15 min increments.
 I do not accept insurance. 💰

 People with low income, or veterans or active military may request a sliding scale rate.